domoritz/leaflet-locatecontrol/README.md

 ## Developers

-Run the demo locally with `python -m SimpleHTTPServer` and then open http://0.0.0.0:8000/demo.
+Run the demo locally with `grunt serve` and then open [localhost:9000/demo/index.html](http://localhost:9000/demo/index.html).

 To generate the minified JS and CSS files, use [grunt](http://gruntjs.com/getting-started) and run `grunt`.